flavienbwk/eclipse-che-kubernetes/README.md

         - --oidc-ca-file=/etc/ca-certificates/keycloak-ca.pem
     ```

-    :clock: Please wait at least 30 seconds and test the cluster is still working running `kubectl get po -A`
+    :hourglass_flowing_sand: Please wait at least 1 minute and check that the cluster is still working running `kubectl get po -A`

 3. Make Keycloak accessible through your Ingress Controller